dshean/pygeotools/README.md

     pip install pygeotools

-**Note**: by default, this will place some executable scripts to /usr/local/bin
+**Note**: by default, this will deploy executable scripts in /usr/local/bin

 ### Building from source

 Clone the repository and install:

     git clone https://github.com/dshean/pygeotools.git
-    pip install pygeotools/
+    pip install -e pygeotools/

+The -e flag ("editable mode", setuptools "develop mode") will allow you to modify source code and immediately see changes.

 ### Core requirements
 - [GDAL/OGR](http://www.gdal.org/)